flipturnapps/JatoHotkey/README.md

   * Should include tests such as IsInputDownTest, OrTest and AndTest
 * **Event** a generic class that when combined with a test of some sort and an **Action** (user-defined) will trigger that action when the Test becomes true

+This project is dependent on the [JNativeHook library](https://github.com/kwhat/jnativehook).